Ministries with individuals with disabilities.

 Families gather together throughout the year for social activities.
-In the past, we have enjoyed potluck dinners, an ice cream social and a Christmas gathering with carols and a visit from Santa!
+In the past, we have enjoyed a picnic in the summer and a Christmas gathering with carols and a visit from Santa!
 Check the parish bulletin for details throughout the year.

 What is BREATHE?

-BREATHE Special Needs Respite is a new ministry at OLMC seeking to provide a fun,safe, evening out for kids with special needs!
+BREATHE Special Needs Respite at OLMC seeking to provide a fun,safe, evening out for kids with special needs!
 Parents will register their children in advance then, drop them off for a night of fun provided by the BREATHE volunteers!
 This gives parents a chance to BREATHE by having a night out!